google/caliban/README.md

   `job_name:{name}` label to your job.
 It's useful to pass the same name for MANY jobs and use this field to group various experiment runs.
 (If you think this flag should be named something else, tell samritchie@google.com)
+- **region**: The Cloud region you specify with this flag is used for AI Platform job submission.
+Any value listed in the "Americas" section of [AI Platform's region docs](https://cloud.google.com/ml-engine/docs/regions) is valid (Let us know if you need global regions!).
+If you don't specify a region Caliban will examine your environment for a `$REGION` variable and use this if supplied; if that's not set it will default to `"us-central1"`.
+- **project_id**: This is the ID of the Cloud project that Caliban will use to push Docker containers and to submit AI platform jobs.
+By default Caliban will examine your environment for a `$PROJECT_ID` variable; if neither is set and you attempt to run a Cloud command, Caliban will exit.
 - **--label**: You can use this flag to pass many labels to `caliban cloud`;
   just pass the flag over and over.
 Labels must be of the form `k=v`; `--label epochs=2`, for example.
 If you pass any labels identical to your flags these